 Do we have to meet all of the requirements in the standard or just a percentage, to be certified?

 All of the requirements of the standard must be met.
 Green Seal standards are pass/fail.
-Your Project Manager will work with you collaboratively until all of the requirements are met for certification.
+Your Certification Reviewer will work with you collaboratively until all of the requirements are met for certification.

 What happens after I submit the Certification Interest Form?

 A Green Seal Customer Success member will contact you within 2-3 business days.

 Green Seal takes confidentiality very seriously, and confidentiality protocols and agreements are an important piece of the certification process.
 Confidential information is never shared without the explicit agreement of the original party.
 We have been trusted with handling the confidential information of hundreds of companies, large and small, since our start in 1989.

 Green Seal conducts periodic monitoring to ensure certified products continue to meet our high standards.
 Your product will remain certified as long as you remain in compliance with the latest version of our standards.

 How do I appeal a Green Seal certification decision?

 Applicants who believe they were inappropriately denied certification may appeal these certification decisions by following the Certification Appeals Process.